1.2: Defining the Humanities

 -

 "Steal Away (to Jesus)": Enslaved people sang this song to indicate that an escape was imminent.
-Its double meaning, referring both to going to heaven or escaping to freedom, highlighted the symbolism and metaphors often found in spirituals.
+Its double meaning, referring to both going to heaven and escaping to freedom, highlighted the symbolism and metaphors often found in spirituals.

 -

 "Go Down Moses": This spiritual draws on the biblical story of Moses leading the Hebrews out of slavery in Egypt.
 For enslaved African Americans, the song symbolized a powerful plea for liberation and divine intervention.
-Its refrain, "Let my people go," became a rallying cry for freedom and resistance, connecting their struggles to the ancient story of deliverance.
+Its refrain, "Let my people go," became a rallying cry for freedom and resistance, connecting their struggles to an ancient story of deliverance found in the biblical book of Exodus.

 -